chouaibcher/WAF-AI/README.md

 ## Technologies Used

-- **Flask**: A lightweight Python web framework used for building the WAF application.
+- **Flask**: A lightweight Python web framework used for building the WAF_AI application.
 - **Python**: Core programming language for the backend logic and model implementation.
 - **Machine Learning Models**: Pre-trained models for detecting SQL Injection and XSS, built using algorithms such as Random Forest, SVM, and Logistic Regression.
 - **Joblib**: Used for loading machine learning models efficiently.